fabiohsv-cit/ciandt-components-utilities/README.md

 * applyValidationTooltip(scope, element, attrs, ngModel)
    - this function apply in the element a tooltip to show validation errors.

+* getLocalStorage(id)
+   - this function gets the object stored with id

+* setLocalStorage(id, obj)
+   - this function save the object with id

+* removeLocalStorage(id)
+   - this function remove the object stored with id

 2. **Directives**

 * appSlimScroll